-Editor’s Note: This is a guest post from Bill Gerlach of The New Pursuit.
+Editor’s Note: This is a guest post from Bill Gerlach.

 Sure, there are a lot of great minimalist teachers out there.
 Many who have tapped into the awesome power of living and thriving with less.
 Those who have shed unnecessary things, material or otherwise, and embraced the beautiful simplicity that remains.
 Blogs and books abound; lessons and lists; ways and means.

 But the ultimate minimalist teacher is right outside our door.
 While voiceless, she speaks to the masses; has no books, but has authored volumes in the Story of Life; has no motive save for sustaining all creation in perpetual harmony.

 Nature is this teacher.

 If we were to pause for a moment, to stop the hustle and bustle of our lives just long enough to see, we would observe all those amazing ways that Nature lives the ultimate minimalist existence:

 - Nature does not want.
 The natural world lives in balance.
 There is no greed for more.
 Nature uses only what it needs to thrive in the most basic yet amazing way.

 - Nature does not waste.
 The natural world is closed-loop.
 It does not create things that serve no purpose.
 What lives does not die, rather it is transformed into another form to serve another purpose.
 Nature does not dwell in the realm of planned obsolescence.